 This great general deliverance was not a distant event, it was now 'ready to be revealed,' on the very eve of being made manifest.
-As Alford remarks, the word e t o i m h n [ready] is stronger than mellous and an an an admission into a heaven one by one at the hour of death, or as an admission into a heavenly state which has not yet been granted, is utterly repugnant to the plain sense of the words.
+As Alford remarks, the word e t o i m h n [ready] is stronger than m e 1 l o u s a n .
+To understand this as referring to individual believers entering into heaven one by one at the hour of death, or as an admission into a heavenly state which has not yet been granted, is utterly repugnant to the plain sense of the words.